It’s a nice little space.

 It was partially laziness, I think.
 It’s all the way at the far end of my hallway, and though it would take 30 seconds to walk there, I had no real reason to, which was all the excuse my lazy-self needed.

 It was partially an aversion to the unfamiliar, as well.
 The room itself isn’t that strange and peculiar, but almost everyone else in my apartment building is Asian or Saudi, and they all know each other, go to the same school, have their cliques.

-    The other tenants I’ve spoken to have been super-friendly and spoke enough English for us to introduce ourselves, but this lounge, it’s like THEIR lounge.
-They make dinner together every night in this room, enjoying being able to speak their first language for a spell, study there all the time; I think they enjoy not having to deal with their own aversion to an unfamiliar setting while in that room, and I feel like me being in there would make them uncomfortable.
+The other tenants I’ve spoken to have been super-friendly and spoke enough English for us to introduce ourselves, but this lounge, it felt like their lounge.
+They make dinner together every night in this room, enjoy speaking their first language for a while, study there all the time.
+I think they enjoy not having to deal with their own aversion to an unfamiliar setting while in that room, and I feel like me being in there would make them uncomfortable.

-    So that’s where I left it, for 3 whole months.
+So that’s where I left it, for three whole months.

 Would I have gotten any benefit from this room?
 Probably not.
 I like my apartment, and when I’m not working from there, I’m usually out and about town.